Satyam-344/house-help-connect/README.md

 |---|---|---|
 | Browse categories and search workers | Filter by category, city, rating | View profile, book, leave reviews |

 ---

-## License

-MIT License — feel free to use this project for learning or personal use.

----